UPDATED IN MAY 2023

 - Failure to see and test the products: 58% in 2018 compared to 53%in 2017.

 - The distrust/ the fear of not being cheated: 46% in 2018 compared to 51% in 2017.

-The most important arguments that would convince non-buyers to take the step towards online purchases are:
+The most important arguments that would convince non-buyers to take a step towards online purchases are:

-- 38% of all online buyers have become more impatient in 2018 compared to 2017, wanting shorter delivery times, ideally the same day they placed the order.
+- 38% of all online buyers have become more impatient in 2018 than in 2017, wanting shorter delivery times; ideally the same day they placed the order.

-Also, not only quick deliveries are desired by customers, but also quick answers from the online stores representatives to different consumer issues or questions.
-Thus, the customers expect an answer from online stores in real times – 23%, in minutes – 20%, in a few hours – 16%, on the same day – 31%, anytime – 4%.
-So, the vast majority of online buyers want feedback in the same day that they asked the question or raised a particular issue.
+Also, are not only quick deliveries desired by customers but also quick answers from the online stores’ representatives to different consumer issues or questions.
+Thus, the customers expect an answer from online stores in real-time – 23%, in minutes – 20%, in a few hours – 16%, on the same day – 31%, and anytime – 4%.
+So, most online buyers want feedback on the same day they ask the question or raise a particular issue.

-What are the main advantages of e-commerce compared to the classic shops?
+What are the main advantages of e-commerce compared to classic shops?